 Mentorship and career guidance is one of the cornerstones of success for our residents at the University of Wisconsin.
 Mentorship opportunities at UW include:

-- Formal Mentorship: Each class of incoming radiology residents are assigned a formal mentorship committee (Clinical Competency Committee) of faculty mentors and an associate program director.
+- Clinical Competency Subcommittee: Each class of incoming radiology residents are assigned a formal mentorship committee in the form of a Clinical Competency Committee (CCC) subcommittee, consisting of an Associate Program Director (APD) as chair and other education faculty mentors.
 This committee follows each class throughout residency with regularly scheduled group and individual meetings to discuss resident progress, education plan, selection of electives, research guidance, fellowship decisions and career opportunities.

-- Special Interests Mentorship: Formal mentorship opportunities for Women Physician in Radiology and Underrepresented Minorities in Radiology have been one of the main goals of our Diversity, Equity and Inclusion leadership with allocated department resources and support that fosters resident success.
+- Special Interests Mentorship: Formal mentorship opportunities for Women Physicians in Radiology have been one of the main goals of our Diversity, Equity and Inclusion leadership with allocated department resources and support that fosters resident success.